decred/dcrdocs/docs/getting-started/user-guides/web.md

 > Step One

 Go to [https://wallet.decred.org](https://wallet.decred.org).
 You will be presented with the `Terms and Conditions` screen.
 Pay extra attention to the following:

 Just like the command-line wallet, if you lose your seed words or your password for sending funds you will lose access to your wallet.
 There is no password reset.
 Also note that all transactions on Decred are irreversible by design.
 If you accidentally send funds to the wrong address, you will need to ask the recipient to send them back.
 The developers are unable to reverse transactions.
 Click `I Agree` once you have read them.
 You will now see the welcome screen.
 If this is the first time you have used Decred, click `Get Started`.
 If you want to restore a previously used wallet, click `Import Backup`.
 This guide will assume you are just starting out so click `Get Started`.

 > Step Two

 A wallet will be generated for you and you will see this screen:

 Note that under `Personal Wallet` on the left it says `Testnet`.
-This wallet will only work on the test Decred network which is not very useful to us.
+This wallet will only work on the Decred testnet network.
+Testnet is meant for testing only and coins on testnet have NO value.
 Click the dropdown in the top left, then click `Add wallet`.
 Click `Create New Wallet`.
 Give your wallet a name then click `Create New Wallet`.

 > Step Three

 Your wallet is now created and ready to use.
 However, before you do anything else, you should add a password for sending funds and backup the seed words that were used to create your wallet.
 This is doubly true for the web client which does not store a permanent record.
 Your wallet data is stored in the browser cache and can be deleted quite easily.
 If you are running in incognito mode, it will be deleted as soon as you close the browser. **WITHOUT THESE KEY WORDS YOU LOSE ACCESS TO ALL FUNDS IN YOUR WALLET** should the wallet data be deleted.
 The funds themselves still exist in the blockchain, however, without the key you cannot access them.

 Click the `Preferences` button on the right opposite your wallet name.
 There are really only three things you will be interested in here: